The following readings will increase your Confidence:

 Drill: Make a Peace Book

 Most everyone has memories that can promote positive emotions in the present.
 Recall a moment when you felt completely peaceful and happy.
 Perhaps it was standing at a beautiful waterfall or sitting at the end of a pier watching the boats roll by or lying on top of a mountain looking at the valley below or watching a sunset over the water.
 Now, record that moment.
-Describe it in great detail in a “peace” book and place it in your tennis bag.
+Describe it in great detail in a “peace” book and place it in your golf bag.

 Next time you have an anxiety-related moment on the course, just read a passage from your “peace” book.
 This practice will help you stay calm in times of high stress and pressure.